techClick/tocos_app/tocos_app_backend/README.md

 # Getting Started with Tocos-app-backend

-This project was made with Node.js and TypeScript.
+This project was made with Node.js, TypeScript and postgresSQL.\
 This app uses PORT `8000`, please make sure this PORT is free on your local computer.

 ## Design choices